NYC official urges city to classify construction site accidents as union or nonunion

 According to an April Wall Street Journal report, unions are starting to lose their grip on private markets in typically union-centric markets, such as New York.
 Major companies in the city like Tishman Construction and Turner Construction have passed on renewing certain collective bargaining union labor agreements for private work, indicating they’re planning to use less expensive nonunion workers on future projects.
 Part of the unions' justification for higher wages is that their workers provide a higher quality and safer product than their nonunion counterparts.
 However, proponents of the merit shop philosophy contest that claim and say nonunion job sites are just as safe.

-The increase in construction deaths and injuries also drove the New York County Attorney General Cyrus Vance Jr. to form a construction fraud task force, which targets all kinds of malfeasance and unsafe practices among construction companies operating in New York.
+The increase in construction deaths and injuries also drove the New York County District Attorney Cyrus Vance Jr. to form a construction fraud task force, which targets all kinds of malfeasance and unsafe practices among construction companies operating in New York.
 The main driver behind the task force was the April 2015 death of 22-year-old immigrant worker Carlos Moncayo in a jobsite trench collapse.
 Prosecutors won a conviction against general contractor Harco Construction in the Moncayo incident.
 The judge also sentenced Harco to pay for an English-Spanish public safety ad campaign, but Harco refused to comply and said it planned to appeal the conviction.

 Follow Kim Slowey on Twitter